 Here are some tips to get the most out of Backblaze B2 for photography and videography media storage.

-1. B2 Integrates With Popular NAS Systems
+1. B2 Cloud Storage Integrates With Popular NAS Systems

-CloudBerry is an enormously popular app for backing up Windows Server systems, and it supports B2.
-CloudBerry makes a version of its software to support Synology and makes apps for other platforms too.
+MSP360 (formerly CloudBerry Lab) is an enormously popular app for backing up Windows Server systems, and it supports B2 Cloud Storage.
+MSP360 makes a version of its software to support Synology and makes apps for other platforms, too.